ArturDorfman/interview-prepper/content/guide/javascript.md

 ### Functions
 #### What is an anonymous function and what are they used for?
-In JavaScript, an anonymous function is a function that is defined without a name.
+In JavaScript, an anonymous function is a function defined without a name.
-This function type in case where we have not to name specific function.
+This function type in case where we have not to name a specific function.
 We can use function expression syntax and save anonymous function in variable.
 Also, we can use anonymous function as a callback.